-There are two basic flavors of mortgage REITs—agency REITs and non-agency REITs.
+There are two basic flavors of mortgage REIT—agency REITs and non-agency REITs.
 Agency REITs invest in mortgages guaranteed by the government.
 Non-agency REITs don’t, which means they take credit risk.

-The best comparable for Annaly is American Capital Agency (AGNC).
+The company most similar to Annaly Capital is American Capital Agency (AGNC).
 AGNC is also an agency REIT with a lot of exposure to fixed-rate agency MBS.
-Some REITs—like MFA Financial (MFA) or Capstead (CMO)—invest primarily in agency adjustable-rate mortgages.
-Finally, non-agency REITs like Redwood Trust (RWT) invest in non-guaranteed MBS, so they bear credit risk.
+Some REITs—like MFA Financial (MFA)-invest primarily in adjustable-rate mortgage backed securities.

 REITs are interest rate sensitive.
 Investors that are interested in making interest rate bets directly should look at the iShares 20+ Year Treasury Bond ETF (TLT).
 Investors interested in trading in the REIT sector as a whole should look at the iShares Mortgage Real Estate Capped ETF (REM).